toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 Now that we have created a working but simplistic home page, we can now add more pages to achieve its purpose.
 We need;

 - A view to show all blogs - Blogs List.
-- A view to show all authors - Authors List.
+- A view to show all bloggers - Bloggers List.
 - A view to show each blog's detail - Blog Details.
-- A view to show each author's detail - Author Details.
+- A view to show each blogger's detail - Blogger Details.

 We can do this by using Django's generic class-based views which will also help to reduce the amount of code we have to write for common use cases.
 We'll also go into URL handling in greater detail, showing how to perform basic pattern matching.
 We are using a generic view because it already implements most of the functionality we need and follows Django best-practice, we will be able to create a more robust list view with less code, less repetition and ultimately less maintenance.